bkarw12/game_of_life/README.md

 ### Compiling, testing and running the program
 This program is easiest to build and run using [Gradle](https://gradle.org/).
 It was originally developed using the 7.2 version.

-- To build the program:
+- To build and test the program:
 `./gradlew build` in the main project directory.
-- To test the program:
-`./gradlew test`.
 - To run the program:
 `./gradlew run`.
+The program asks for input: Game's width and height parameters.
+Then a new terminal windows is opened with Game of Life running.